ben-ng/gaggle/README.md

   , db = require('your-hypothetical-database')

 g.lock('myMutex', {
-  lockDuration: 1000  // Hold the lock for no longer than 1 second , maxWait: 5000       // Wait for no longer than 5s to acquire the lock })
+  duration: 1000      // Hold the lock for no longer than 1 second , maxWait: 5000       // Wait for no longer than 5s to acquire the lock })
 .then(lock => {